AngeshBhardwaj/translate-agent-python/README.md

 - For large files, be aware of API rate limits (especially for LibreTranslate public endpoints).
 - All logs and errors are saved in the `log/` directory for troubleshooting.

+## Future Enhancements

+- At some point this would use the Translation API that I'm working on. so that smaller translation requests could be served without any token from 3rd party API.
+I'll be using 'https://github.com/argosopentech/argos-translate' as a base model for translation support.

 ## License

 MIT License